 Why your bosses want to turn your new office into Greenwich Village.

 In the early nineteen-sixties, Jane Jacobs lived on Hudson Street, in Greenwich Village, near the intersection of Eighth Avenue and Bleecker Street.
 It was then, as now, a charming district of nineteenth-century tenements and town houses, bars and shops, laid out over an irregular grid, and Jacobs loved the neighborhood.
-In her 1961 masterpiece, “The Death and Life of Great American Cities,” she rhapsodized about the White Horse Tavern down the block, home to Irish longshoremen and writers and intellectuals–a place where, on a winter’s night, as “the doors open, a solid wave of conversation and animation surges out and hits you.”
+In her 1961 masterpiece, “The Death and Life of Great American Cities,” she rhapsodized about the White Horse Tavern down the block, home to Irish longshoremen and writers and intellectuals–a place where, on a winter’s night, as “the doors open, a solid wave of conversation and buy online purchase viagra animation surges out and hits you.”
 Her Hudson Street had Mr. Slube, at the cigar store, and Mr. Lacey, the locksmith, and Bernie, the candy-store owner, who, in the course of a typical day, supervised the children crossing the street, lent an umbrella or a dollar to a customer, held on to some keys or packages for people in the neighborhood, and “lectured two youngsters who asked for cigarettes.”
 The street had “bundles and packages, zigzagging from the drug store to the fruit stand and back over to the butcher’s,” and “teenagers, all dressed up, are pausing to ask if their slips show or their collars look right.”
 It was, she said, an urban ballet.

 Jane Jacobs did not win the battle she set out to fight.
 The West Village remains an anomaly.
 Most developers did not want to build the kind of community Jacobs talked about, and most Americans didn’t want to live in one.
 To reread “Death and Life” today, however, is to be struck by how the intervening years have given her arguments a new and unexpected relevance.
 Who, after all, has a direct interest in creating diverse, vital spaces that foster creativity and serendipity?
 Employers do.
 On the fortieth anniversary of its publication, “Death and Life” has been reborn as a primer on workplace design.